stepankouba/larch/services/_design/widgets.md

 	}

 # methods
+- user has to be authenticated and must be one of the authors of the widget

 ## create a widget
-route: /widgets/
+route: /widget/
 method: POST

+- Widget JSON definition is in body in {data: {...}}
 - can be done only via CLI application
-- user has to be authenticated and must be one of the authors of the widget
 - get JSON and tar.gz from request
 - process it (TODO: need to be specified, what exactly does this mean)
 	- if widget already exists, adds new version